 For panoramic views of Montreal and the St. Lawrence River, climb to the top of Mount Royal.
 And treat yourself to incredible food along Avenue du Mont-Royal, Rue Saint-Denis and St Laurent Blvd.
 Like the world-famous Schwartz’s Deli (prepare for line-ups!).

 For many more ideas of the best things to do in Montreal, check out my 5-day Montreal itinerary.

 Stop 5: Quebec City

-Quebec City is picturesque.
+Quebec City is a picturesque stop on your Toronto to Nova Scotia drive.
 Especially from the ramparts of its walled city, which are the only fortified city walls in North America north of Mexico.
 Visit the historic Chateau Frontenac, which stands proudly above the city and is an iconic feature in photos of Quebec City.
 Chateau Frontenac opened in 1893 and is one of the first completed grand railway hotels.

 After absorbing the panoramic views, descend the “Breakneck Stairs” (carefully!) and wander through cobble-stone streets.
 Duck into boulangeries and patisseries for a croissant or creperie.
 Tread the soil of major battles on the Plains of Abraham, overlooking the mighty St. Lawrence River.

 Before leaving the Quebec City area, check out Canyon Sainte-Anne.
 It’s less than an hour east, on the north bank of the St Lawrence River.
 These spectacular waterfalls drop 243 feet (74 meters) into the narrow canyon.
 Explore hiking trails with suspension bridges that take you across the canyon.
 Or, try rock climbing, ziplining (woohoo!!) and wire walking (yikes!).